MarkusWandel/battery-tester/doc/manual.md

 In theory the divisor should be 1023/2.5 = 409.2; however 403.3 was determined experimentally with a potentiometer, with the 2.5V analog reference built but no load resistors connected yet.

 In practice, checking battery voltage with a multimeter and comparing to the voltage shown on the device (with two decimal places) I find the accuracy to be within +/- 1%.
-### Electrical and A/D Converter Noise
+### Electrical and Ais read /D Converter Noise
-Each voltage 1000 times per second tick and averaged.
-The 1000 readings are interleaved between channels to space the readings out evenly over most of a second.
+Each voltage is read 1000 times per second tick and averaged.
+The 1000 readings are interleaved between channels to space the readings out evenly over most of the second.
 It was not tested whether this (having the A/D converter input constantly switching channels) is, in fact, less noisy than doing each batch of 1000 reads separately.

 ### Fixed-Point Arithmetic
 The firmware uses only integer arithmetic.
 If sub-integer precision is required, the units are changed instead.
 For example to get volts with two decimal places, a "centivolt" unit is used.